Convert JPM to UIL

 The UIL file extension stands for User Interface Language and is associated with the X-Motif UIL Table.
 It is a plain text file format used by the UIL compiler to create user interfaces for the X Window System.
 UIL files define menus, buttons, dialog boxes, and other graphical user interface components.
 Introduced by The Open Group, this format allows developers to describe the initial state of a user interface, including widgets, resources, and callbacks.
 The UIL file is compiled into a UID file, which can be accessed by Motif Resource Management functions within an application.

-Wait a few moments for the converter to complete its job, then download your UIL file.
+Give the converter a few seconds, then download your UIL file.

 To change JPM format to UIL, upload your JPM file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your JPM file.
 Click on the convert button and wait for the convert to complete.
 Download the converted UIL file afterward.